Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 masters.
 If there are not enough standby masters, the availability of the leading master will be affected.
 It is recommended to have at least 3 masters for an HA Alluxio cluster.

-### Modify Configuration
+### Update Master-side Configuration

-In order to update the service configuration, you must first [stop the service](#stop-alluxio), update the `conf/alluxio-site.properties` file on master node, copy the file to all nodes (e.g., using `bin/alluxio copyDir conf/`), and then [restart the service](#restart-alluxio).
+In order to update the master-side configuration, you must first [stop the service](#stop-alluxio), update the `conf/alluxio-site.properties` file on master node, and then [restart the service](#restart-alluxio).

+### Update Worker-side Configuration

-However, if you only need to update some local configuration for a worker (e.g., change the mount of storage capacity allocated to this worker or update the storage directory), the master node does not need to be stopped and restarted.
+If you only need to update some local configuration for a worker (e.g., change the mount of storage capacity allocated to this worker or update the storage directory), the master node does not need to be stopped and restarted.
 One can simply stop the local worker, update the configuration (e.g., `conf/alluxio-site.properties`) file on this worker, and then restart the worker.